ibm-cloud-docs/codeengine/project.md

 ibmcloud resource reclamations
 ```
 {: pre}

-If you want your project immediately deleted and render it unable to be reclaimed, use the `-hard` option with the [`project delete`](#delete-project-cli) CLI command.

-### Deleting a project from the console
-{: #delete-project-console}

-To delete a project from the console, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, select the project that you want to delete, and click the delete icon.
-If you open a specific project, you can also delete the project from the Actions menu.

-### Deleting a project with the CLI
-{: #delete-project-cli}

-To delete a project with the CLI, use the [`project delete`](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command.

 If you specify the `--hard` option with the [`project delete`](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command, the project is immediately deleted and cannot be restored by using {{site.data.keyword.cloud_notm}} resource reclamation.
 If you do not specify the `--hard` option, the project can be restored within 7 days by using [{{site.data.keyword.cloud_notm}} resource reclamation](/docs/account?topic=account-resource-reclamation).
 {: note}